naveenb92/Instamojo.NET/README.md

 You can get the status of a payment request by calling the `GetPaymentRequestStatus` method passing the payment request id as the Parameter.

+### List all Payment Requests

+      PaymentRequestsResponse nprs = im.ListPaymentRequests();

+The `ListPaymentRequests` method will return an object of type `PaymentRequestsResponse`.
+All the payment requests are present in the list `payment_requests`.

+      foreach (PaymentRequest pr in nprs.payment_requests)
+                // Do Something with pr

 ### Object Models

 These are the currently available object models.
 They are present in the `Instamojo.NET.models` Namespace.